|

 map (click for larger view).
 The location of Zoar (ancient Bela) has been carried to us through time by such things as the Madaba map found in biblical Medeba, Jordan (i.e. Isaiah 15:2).
 Created circa 527-565 A.D., as a mosaic map on the floor of the then new St. George's church, this Byzantine map correctly portrays the locations and features of hosts of Israeli places.
 It places Zoar at the southeast of the Dead Sea, matching other early evidences that this is where the cities of the plain were located.
 Of course, Zoar was the only one having a history following the destruction of the other cities and the plain itself.
 Modern Location of Zoar: Identified with es-Safi at the Wadi Hesa Hundreds of years after the destruction of Sodom and Gomorrah, when Moses brought the Israelites back to the Promised Land, Zoar was mentioned as a contemporary city.
 Since Moses, due to his disobedience, was not being allowed to lead the people into the land across the Jordan (west side), God showed Moses the entire land, from Mount Nebo, which He was giving the people.

 Notice the way the region is delineated.
 From Mount Nebo he first looks North (to Gilead, then Dan), then moving his gaze west, he scans the northwest (Naphtali).
 Continuing counterclockwise, he next sees the western area south of Galilee, yet still north of the Dead Sea and Mt.
 Nebo (Manasseh, Ephraim).
 This area stretched all the way west to the Mediterranean (western sea).
 Next, still continuing his counterclockwise sweep of the area, he sees the land south and west of the Dead Sea (The Negev, Valley of Jericho, and the City of Palms).
 Even as he began by looking almost due North, Moses now ends by giving a destination almost due south, Zoar which was southeast of the Dead Sea.
 Again, the geographic reference is compatible with earlier ones and even later historical artifacts such as the Madaba map.
 Map of Dead Sea area.
-(Click for larger view) Some have historically disputed Sodom's location at the south end of the Dead Sea based on Genesis 13.
-This is the account of how Abraham and Lot separated, with Lot ultimately ending up in the vicinity of Sodom...
+(Click for larger view) Some have historically disputed Sodom's location at the south end of the Dead Sea based on Genesis chapter 13.
+This passage is the account of how Abraham and Lot separated, with Lot ultimately ending up in the vicinity of Sodom...

 It is true that Abraham and Lot were on the northern side of the Dead Sea when their separation was formalized.
 Bethel and Ai were located slightly to the north and west of the Sea, near the top of the mountain ridge.
 Abraham and Lot would have stood at the top of the mountain ridge and looked out toward the east, having a great view of most of the plain of the Jordan River above the Dead Sea as well as the continuation of that (then) lush area down by the Dead Sea.
 The Bible text makes clear that this plain was well watered, obviously north of the Dead Sea (the area immediately before them) and to the far south (as far as Zoar).
-The text goes out of its way to emphasize that this was before the destruction of Sodom and Gomorrah, the event the transformed much of this area into a wasteland, especially the eastern shore as far south as Zoar, encompassing the area of Sodom.
+The text goes out of its way to emphasize that this was before the destruction of Sodom and Gomorrah, the event that transformed much of this area into a wasteland, especially the eastern shore as far south as Zoar, encompassing the area of Sodom.
 Clearly Lot understood the area Abraham was graciously giving him to include the entire plain region, north of the Dead Sea and to the south as well.
 In fact, the word translated "valley" or "plain" (depending on translation) in verse 12 literally means circle.
 While it could be used of only the valley north of the Dead Sea, there is no need to such a limitation.
 Truly the entire region bounded by mountains surrounding the southern Jordan plain and the Dead Sea was this encircled valley - all of it once a fertile plain.
-Though Lot perhaps started on the northern side of the Dead Sea, this semi-nomadic herdsman ended up farther south in the area of Sodom.
+Lot perhaps started on the northern side of the Dead Sea, but this semi-nomadic herdsman ended up farther south in the area of Sodom.
 This may have been out of necessity.
 Historically the plain area north of the Dead Sea was much more populated, probably leading to issues of grazing rights similar to the very issues that led to him separating from Abraham.
 Take note that even Abraham didn't stay that far north afterward either, choosing to move about halfway down the Dead Sea (high on the western side) to the vicinity of Hebron.
-This now strategically (and providentially) positions Abraham closer to Sodom for the events which are soon to follow.
+This now strategically (and providentially) positions Abraham closer to Sodom for events which are soon to follow.

 Logically, it also follows suit that the cities would not have been located directly on the plain for reasons of defense as well.
-For reasons of fortification, cities of that ancient area were commonly built on elevated areas that were more readily defensible.
+For reasons of fortification, cities of that ancient area were commonly built on more readily defensible elevated areas.
 This knowledge led to a search toward the outside of the plain, where the ground rises steeply toward the mountainous plateau surrounding the valley.
 Not coincidently, near the mouths of the major ravines entering the valley area, the ruins of ancient cities were found.
 This would make the cities out to be the guardian cities of the plain, locations that most entering the plain area would have to pass by.
 As cities of the plain they economically and militarily controlled the plain region.
-The Biblical account shows that the kings of these cities were incapable of independently maintaining control of their area, having become subject to an external foreign alliance.
+The Biblical account shows the kings of these cities were incapable of independently maintaining control of their area, having become subject to an external foreign alliance.
 Their subsequent rebellion against that alliance led to a telling battle.

 View